COURT UPDATE – Order

 - Volunteer with Shelter the Homeless.
 See https://homelessutah.org/volunteer/.

-All of our requirements regarding the documentation and validation of these hours still apply during the Covid‐19 Emergency.
-A sample documentation form is attached as Exhibit A. Defendants are free to seek‐out other volunteer opportunities, but are encouraged to contact the court before starting their project to confirm that the hours will qualify for community service credit.
+All of our requirements regarding the documentation and validation of these hours still apply.
+A sample documentation form is attached as Exhibit A. Defendants are free to seek-out other volunteer opportunities, but are encouraged to contact the court before starting their project to confirm that the hours will qualify for community service credit.

-3. Charitable Donations in lieu of Fines/Fees.
-Organizations serving Salt Lake City’s most vulnerable populations are in need of monetary donations to fund their Covid‐19 emergency relief efforts.
-During the Covid‐19 Emergency, the court will give all Defendants a dollar‐for-dollar credit toward their fines/fees if they submit documentation of charitable donations to one of the following two organizations:
+14. Charitable Donations in lieu of Fines/Fees/Community Service.
+During the red phase, the court will give all Defendants a dollar-for-dollar credit toward their fines/fees if they submit documentation of charitable donations to one of the following two organizations:

 - The Shelter the Homeless Fund.
-Online donations can be made at:
+Online donations can be made at https://homelessutah.org/donate/.

-These credits will only be available if the donation is made to one of the above two organizations during the Covid‐19 Emergency, i.e., between March 14, 2020, and June 1, 2020.
+These credits will only be available if the donation is made to one of the above two organizations during the red phase.

-5. Public Access to Court Hearings During Covid‐19 Emergency.
+16. Public Access to Court Hearings During Covid-19 Emergency.
 Our court calendars are publicly available. https://www.utcourts.gov/cal/Just_SALT_LAKE_CITY_1867_Calendar.pdf.
-Members of the public who would like to access any virtual hearings are directed to contact the court no later than 24 hours prior to a hearing so that the court can arrange for them to access a hearing remotely.
+Members of the public who would like to access any virtual hearings are directed to contact the court at least 24 hours prior to a hearing so that the court can arrange remote access.

 - twitter.com/saltlakejustice (aka @saltlakejustice)